Aerobird98/limen/README.md

 [*97][0][0][0][0]...
 ```

 When you use an `.` instruction now, it prints a lowercase `a`.
-If the value where the pointer is would be `66` it would print an uppercase `A`, etc..
+If the value where the pointer is, would be `65` it would print an uppercase `A`, etc..

 An `,` instruction works the opposite, it reads a character from the provided user data or prompt and sets the value where the pointer is to its corresponding ASCII value.